gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 ## Forcibly Sending Ether to a Contract :ok_hand:

+There is no particular behavior depending on receiving values.

-This attack would have no effect on the contract.
+**This attack would have no effect on the contract.**

 # 4. <a name="4"></a>Contract abuse